KendrickDuck/Server/welcome.md

 ## 2. Download and install mods

 Go to [mods](mods) and download the mods contained in the folder.
-Alternatively, you can download the [zip] file which contains all the mods.
+Alternatively, you can download the [zip](mods.zip) file which contains all the mods.

+Once you have downloaded all the mods, open your game directory (You can do this through minecraft launcher by clicking the folder icon next to [Play](welcome.md).
+Select the [mods](welcome.md) tab